furkan-cat/react-search-app/README.md

 Type on the input field to see different data by filtering method.

 Limitted amount of data returned from a API call via axios.
-Filtered data with 3 character limit
-SCSS and BEM
+Filtered data with 3 character limit SCSS and BEM
-Added image url to API call.

 [Project-Demo](https://quizzical-gates-823182.netlify.app/)